christopher-daniel737/sql_retail_sales_p1/README.md

 ```

--- 6. Total number of transactions by gender in each category
+ 6. Total number of transactions by gender in each category:
 ```sql
 SELECT category, gender, COUNT(*) AS total_trans
 FROM retail_sales